 In order to help you, our pet-loving team of pet transport experts here at Starwood offers periodic blog articles that summarize the policies of key airlines.
 In this article, we’ll take a look at Lufthansa.
 Be aware that this is only an overview – it is essential that you study carefully the policies of any airline you’re considering, and ask lots of questions to confirm the information.

-Pets allowed by Lufthansa
+Pets allowed to fly

 - American Bulldog

 - Karabash (Kangal) (Anatolian Shepherd Dog)